 Sealed Evil in a Can: In the beginning of the universe, Galactus imprisoned Tenebrous of the Darkness Between and Aegis Lady of All Sorrows in the Kyln.
 The Annihilation Wave set them free.

 Shell-Shocked Veteran: Richard Richard was the last survivor of the Nova Corps.
-He spent some time not moving, until the Worldmind summoned him.
+He spent four days alternating between not doing anything and passing out, until the Worldmind summoned him, and even then he's still in a nasty state of shock.